tomekpiotrowski/lets_expect/README.md

 It might be a good idea to define a code snippet in your IDE to avoid having to type this piece of boilerplate every time.

-The examples below omit the macro for brevity.
+The examples here omit the macro for brevity.

 ### `expect` and `to`